-Let the scenery unfold on a cruise along Europe’s waterways.
+Let the scenery unfold on one of the fabulous Danube River cruises.
 Our ship, the MS Amalegro, glides along the Danube River through Austria’s Wachau Valley.
 Up on deck I marvel at the scenery that slides past.
 The forest of spun gold and deep burnt ochre is sporadically interrupted by terraced vineyards that disappear into the hills.

 The river cruising wave has well and truly taken off.
 In the last few years more and more Australians have caught on to the benefits of cruising Europe’s waterways.

 European River Cruise

 On a river cruise you only have to unpack once and your belongings float with you through several countries.

 There are no crumpled maps or driving arguments, long bus journeys or missed trains.